-The Strategy will be kept under continuous review and will be available on the Council's website at www.woking.gov.uk
+The strategy will be kept under continuous review and will be available on Woking Borough Council's website.

-2.0 Local Context
+2.0 Local context

 Woking is a very expensive housing market area and house prices have increased significantly over the last 5 years.
 According to the Land Registry, the average price of a home in the Borough was £415,171 in February 2019, significantly higher than the England average of £242,964.
 There are also very high rent levels in the private sector and even Affordable Rents (set at 80% of market rent) are out of the reach of many low-income households.
 The average private rent for a 2-bedroom property in Woking is £1,285 per month, compared to the Local Housing Allowance rate of £966 per month.